Floorp-Projects/Floorp/devtools/docs/user/network_monitor/index.rst

 - Press :kbd:`Ctrl` + :kbd:`Shift` + :kbd:`E` (:kbd:`Cmd` + :kbd:`Opt` + :kbd:`E` on a Mac).

-- Select "Network" from the Web Developer menu, (which is a submenu of the Tools menu on OS X and Linux).
+- Select the *Network* panel in the Web Developer Tools, accessible from the Browser Tools submenu

 - Click the wrench icon |image1|, which is in the main toolbar or under the Hamburger menu |image2|, then select "Network".